mbod/comm318_stories_from_data_fall2019/syllabus.md

          6. Interpret findings

-         7. Write up in a blog post
+         7. Write an web-based article to communicate the stories discovered in your data

             These steps will be scheduled throughout the course allowing for the instructor to help you find a manageable problem, acquire the necessary data and be able to carry out the appropriate computational analysis.